matwerber1/arduino-heltec-esp32-aws-iot-shock-sensor/README.md

 2. Be sure to install the MQTT client from Arduino Library Manager authored by Joel Gaehwiler.
 There are a lot of MQTT libraries for Arduino, and not all of them seem to support certificate-based authentication / mTLS needed by AWS IoT Core.

+3. I've since added a DHT11 temp/humidity sensor that publishes these sensor values to AWS IoT shadow every few seconds.
+This is not yet reflected in the examples below.

-3. At the moment, this is hacked together from various examples.
+4. At the moment, this is hacked together from various examples.
 Excuse the mess in `main.c`.

 # Demo